 Tom Dolese was born on the Navaho Reservation in the small town of Ganado, Arizona.
-In college, Tom studied Mathematics, Environmental Geology and Geophysics.
+At a relatively young age, he moved to Anchorage, Alaska with his family.

 Tom studied Mathematics, Environmental Geology and Geophysics at Western Washington University.
 Tom's geophysics work led to doing research in Yellowstone Park and it was there, on his days off, that he built a small scribe-fit log cabin.
 As he was working on the cabin, especially the interior of the cabin, he realized that he was more interested in creating furniture than the study of Geophysics.